News and insights Blog Understanding biogas: how to cut Scope 1 emissions with biomethane

 How does biogas reduce Scope 1 emissions?

-Scope 1 considers all emissions coming from direct sources like factories, heat pumps, transport fleets, and other processes owned by a company.
+Scope 1 considers all direct emissions coming from sources that are controlled or owned by an organisation, like factories, transport fleets, and other processes.
 Hence, the fuel you burn in your own operations, including gas, falls under Scope 1.

-Biogas, in the simplest of terms, is methane of biological origin (for an in-depth explanation, watch the webinar).
-It is chemically identical to natural gas – one carbon atom coupled with four hydrogen atoms.
-However, unlike its fuel cousin, it is obtained from the controlled decomposition of organic matter that is already part of the natural carbon cycle.
+Biomethane, in the simplest of terms, is methane of biological origin (for an in-depth explanation, watch the webinar).
+It is chemically identical to fossil gas – one carbon atom coupled with four hydrogen atoms.
+However, unlike its fossil cousin, it is obtained from the controlled decomposition of organic matter that is already part of the natural carbon cycle.

-As it grows, the organic material used to produce biogas – often called feedstock – captures CO2 from the air.
+As it grows, the organic material used to produce biogas –the “feedstock” in technical terms – captures CO2 from the air.
 When it is transformed into methane and finally burned for energy, the same carbon goes back into the atmosphere.
+The carbon contained in this process is referred to as biogenic, in opposition to fossil carbon which has been taken out of the natural cycle

-In other words burning biogas does not add new carbon to the atmosphere.
+In other words, burning biogas does not add new carbon to the atmosphere.
 Biogenic CO2 can be released and recaptured indefinitely without disrupting the planet’s climate in the long term.
 The European Union’s ETS directive thus considers biomethane to have zero Scope 1 emissions.
+Further, the European Sustainability Reporting Standards point out that biogenic emissions should still be counted, but that they should be listed separately from fossil emissions.

 This relates to the “carbon debt period,” or else the time elapsed between the release of CO2 from combusting biogas and the removal of the same amount of carbon by producing new feedstock.
 So, although there are no “net” additions of CO2 into the carbon cycle, there are short-term additions to the carbon content in the atmosphere, and we must know the potential consequences of these short-lived emissions.